Cesar-Jim/fastfeedback/README.md

   - Use CSR with SWR if your data changes frequently
   - Mutate data using API routes

+- Data Fetching with SWR
+  - SWR is a package that offers React hooks for remote data fetching
+  - Components will get a stream of data updates constantly and automatically.
+And the UI will be always fast and reactive.
+  - One nice things is that the information updates in the background, so, if I navigate off the page, that information will stay up to date.
+  - It also allows to have `Local Mutation` (locally mutate cache)

 ## <a id='documentation'></a>Documentation 🕶️

 - [React 2025 Course Documentation][coursedocumentation]